Sarah Chang (actress): Early life

 Chang was born in McLean, Virginia, where she spent most of her childhood.
 Her father was a big fan of Chinese Wu Xia movies and urged her to learn Wushu at the age of 7.
 Reluctantly, she joined a Wushu school in her hometown.
-Her first coach was Zhang Guifeng, Jet Li’s teammate on the Beijing Wushu Team.
+Her first coach was Zhang Guifeng, a contemporary of Jet Li on the Beijing Wushu Team.
 She would eventually go on to become a US national Wushu champion, a five-time member of the US Wushu Team, and at one point, ranked #5 in the world.
 Wushu also became her bridge into a career in film and television.

 Chang is also a direct descendant of Zhen Guo Fan.

 Career

 Film and television

 Chang's first dabble into video production was doing stunt choreography for a music video in Taiwan.
 Her friend, Michael Tan, who was directing this music video, needed the video talents to learn some martial arts and called in Chang to help them out.
 Shortly after, she joined Jimmy Hung’s action team, working on popular TV series in Taiwan such as My Crossing Hero and Moon River.

 Chang later moved to Beijing to study acting at Central Academy of Drama and to explore more opportunities in film and television in China.
 She also hosted two promotional videos for the Asia-Pacific Regional Network for Early Childhood in Beijing.
 This led her to direct “Sihuan Playgroup,” which won Best Overall Picture at Edutain Film Festival.